Akhilerri/kkusallc-design-update-demo/README.md

-# curvehospitality
+# KK USA LLC
-Curve Hospitality is a distinguished hospitality procurement enterprise
+KK USA LLC is a trusted FF&E supplier specializing in quality Furniture, Fixtures & Equipment for hotels